-- The updated pole design does a nice job opening up the interior.
+- Four-way, high-volume pole design does a great job opening up the interior.

-- Highly practical despite the sub-3-pound weight: 2 doors and vestibules, good ventilation, and a full coverage rainfly.
+- Highly practical despite the 3-pound-2-ounce weight: two doors and vestibules, good ventilation, and a full-coverage rainfly.

 What We Don’t

-- Even with the advanced fabrics, the 20-denier nylon (on the floor in particular) requires extra care.
+- Even with the advanced fabrics, the 15D x 20D nylon (on the floor in particular) requires extra care.

-- Tapered construction means you can only sleep in one direction and it will be difficult to fit wide sleeping pads.
+- Tapered construction means you can only sleep in one direction, and it will be difficult to fit two wide sleeping pads.

 - Fairly expensive at $500 for the UL2 model.